tomvita/Breeze-Beta/quick_start.md

 ### 2. Loading & Using Cheats

+On main menu select **Simple Menu** to get rid of items that may be confusing for beginner, you can select full menu when you want to see the default menu again

 Breeze automatically finds cheats for your running game from its online database.

 **UI Navigation:**